Ray M. Petersime: European relief work

-Sponsorship of Displaced Persons
+Sponsorship of displaced persons

-Mr. Petersime was concerned with the dire circumstances of the roughly one million displaced persons (DP’s) living in camps in western Europe after the war.
+Petersime was concerned with the dire circumstances of the roughly one million displaced persons (DPs) living in camps in western Europe after the war.
 In the face of government reluctance to address the issue, he joined in the activities of the Citizens Committee on Displaced Persons to convince the President and Congress of the moral obligation to allow DPs to immigrate and resettle in the US.
 When the Displaced Persons Act of 1948 was signed by President Truman, Petersime quickly assumed the role of sponsor, providing an assurance required by the Act that each sponsored immigrant (family) would be provided a home and job and not become public dependents.
 He became an active participant in the efforts of Church World Service (CWS), the interdenominational organization overseeing the resettlement of Protestant DP’s.
 He, furthermore, facilitated sponsorships by other individuals, churches and civic organizations and encouraged communities to welcome and support the immigrants.